EUDAT-Training/B2SHARE-Training/api/02_List_existing_records.md

 This guide assumes you have successfully registered your account on the [B2SHARE website](https://trng-b2share.eudat.eu) using your institutional credentials or social ID through B2ACCESS.
 In addition, the loading of the token, importing Python packages and checking request responses will not be covered here.

 ## Retrieve a list of records
-As shown in the guide '[Getting your API token](00_Getting_your_access_token.md)', to get the first set of records from the B2SHARE service, the following request suffices:
+As shown in the guide [Getting your API token](00_Getting_your_access_token.md), to get the first set of records from the B2SHARE service, the following request suffices:

 ```python
 >>> r = requests.get('https://trng-b2share.eudat.eu/api/records')